Model theory of operator algebras I: Stability: The order property

 \begin{lemma} For a formula $g$, an ultrafilter $\cU$, and $\bfa$ and $\bfb$ in $\prod_i \ub{M_i}$ the following are equivalent. \begin{enumerate} \item For every $\e>0$ we have $\{i: a(i)\prec_{g,\e} b(i)\}\in \cU$, \item $\bfa\prec_g \bfb$. \end{enumerate} \end{lemma}

-The following special case of the abstract definition of the order property in a model (\cite[Definition~\ref{II-Def.OP}]{FaHaSh:Model2}) is modeled on the order property in stability theory (\cite{She:Classification}).
+The following special case of the abstract definition of the order property in a model (see \cite[Section 7]{BYU:ContStab} or \cite[Definition 5.2]{FaHaSh:Model2}) is modeled on the order property in stability theory (\cite{She:Classification}).

 \begin{definition} A tracial von Neumann algebra $M$ has the \emph{order property} if there exists a formula $g$ such that for every $\e>0$, $M$ has arbitrarily long finite $g$-$\e$-chains.
+If we wish to make the $g$ explicit, we say that $M$ has the order property with respect to $g$.

-The following terminology is non-standard but convenient for what follows: A sequence $M_i$, for $i\in \bbN$, of tracial von Neumann algebras has the \emph{order property} if there exists a formula $g$ such that for every $\e>0$ and every $k\in \bbN$ all but finitely many of the $M_i$, for $i\in \bbN$, have a $g$-$\e$-chain of length $k$. \end{definition}
+The following terminology is non-standard but convenient for what follows: A sequence $M_i$, for $i\in \bbN$, of tracial von Neumann algebras has the \emph{order property with respect to $g$} if for every $\e>0$ and every $k\in \bbN$ all but finitely many of the $M_i$, for $i\in \bbN$, have a $g$-$\e$-chain of length $k$.
+We say that the sequence of $M_i$'s has the order property if it has the order property with respect to some $g$. \end{definition}

 The analysis of gaps in quotient structures is behind a number of applications of set theory to functional analysis (see e.g., \cite{DaWo:Introduction}, \cite{Fa:All}).
 Let $\lambda$ be a regular cardinal.
 An \emph{$(\aleph_0,\lambda)$-$g$-pregap} in $M$ is a pair consisting of a $\prec_g$-increasing family $\bfa_m$, for $m\in \bbN$, and a $\prec_g$-decreasing family $\bfb_\gamma$, for $\gamma<\lambda$, such that $\bfa_m\prec_g \bfb_\gamma$ for all $m$ and $\gamma$.
 A $\bfc$ such that $\bfa_m\prec_g\bfc$ for all $m$ and $\bfc\prec_g\bfb_\gamma$ for all $\gamma$ is said to \emph{fill} (or \emph{separate}) the pregap.
 An $(\aleph_0,\lambda)$-pregap that is not separated is an \emph{$(\aleph_0,\lambda)$-gap}.